dedobs/dedobs.github.io/manual.md

 iMovie is a free video editing software available to Mac users and can be used to create a variety of media projects.
 This can range from a simple film trailer, mid-length film, or a visual and audio presentation.
 This manual will serve as a step-by-step guide for creating, editing, and exporting your first movie project.

 For ease of access, all portions of the guide are hyperlinked and navigable using the above Table of Contents.
-Additionally, a troubleshooting section will be located at the end of the guide to aid in any potential issues and a PDF version of the guide provided <a href="https://github.com/user-attachments/files/19660542/iMovie.Guide.docx" download>here</a> for convenient download.
+Additionally, a troubleshooting section will be located at the end of the guide to aid in any potential issues and a .docx version of the guide provided <a href="https://github.com/user-attachments/files/19660542/iMovie.Guide.docx" download>here</a> for convenient download.

 ## Table of Contents